pivotal-cf-experimental/pat/README.md

 Using a Configuration file
 =====================================
 PAT offers the ability to configure your command line arguments using a configuration file.
-There is an example in the root of the project directory called config-template.yml.
-To use your own custom yaml configuration file, provide the full path to the configuration file.
+There is an example in the root of the project directory called config-template.yml, but I recommend you look at the stripped down local-config.yml instead.
+To use your own custom yaml configuration file, provide the path to the configuration file.
 Any setting specified as a command line argument overrides the equivalent setting contained in the config file.

 Example: